 This boy is scripting his future with his feet!

 A 12-year-old boy, Aadarsh Kumar, is setting a unique example of how grit and a positive attitude can make a difference in one’s life.
-The young boy lost the use of both hands due to meningitis when he was just 4.
-His parents lost all hope of a formal education for him, as he could not hold a pencil / pen properly.lucknow Updated: Jan 17, 2019 12:54 IST
+The young boy lost the use of both hands due to meningitis when he was just 4.education Updated: Jan 17, 2019 14:56 IST

 A 12-year-old boy, Aadarsh Kumar, is setting a unique example of how grit and a positive attitude can make a difference in one’s life.
 The young boy lost the use of both hands due to meningitis when he was just 4.
 His parents lost all hope of a formal education for him, as he could not hold a pencil / pen properly.